"one of the most important works ever written" (Daniel Ananda Alexander)

 In mindfulness a separation of the observer and the observed (or the witness and the witnessed) might still be present.
 However, this separation may be overcome when one experiences the witnessed as arising within the witness.
 This leads to the kosmic mind, the highest level in the mind continuum, a state that is often referred to as samadhi.
-One cannot describe this state through language; one has to be it…
+One cannot describe this state through language because it remains unnamable; one has to be it…

 Although I have dealt with body, speech and mind separately, they are not separate.
 They are intimately interconnected, and for this reason, following one of Korzybski’s extensional devices, it would be appropriate to refer to body-speech-mind.
 Thoughts of the thinking mind are expressed through language, and both thoughts and language influence the body and our actions.
 The mindful observer witnesses the thinking mind, language, the body, and its actions, as well as the sound of speech and the subtle body/energy.
-The kosmic mind and the body of light are one in silence.
+The kosmic mind and the body of light are one in the silence of the unnamable.

 With body, speech and mind in perfect oneness

 I send my heart along with the sound of the bell

 And transcend the path of anxiety and sorrow.

 (Thich Nhat Hanh’s translation of a part of a Buddhist poem)